Taylor Fritz: 2025: Two ATP titles, Wimbledon semifinal

 At the 2025 Rolex Shanghai Masters he reached the third round recording his 50th win of the season, becoming the first American in 20 years to reach the milestone and to do it in three consecutive seasons (54 in 2023, 53 in 2024) since Andy Roddick.

+2026: 350th win

+At the Stuttgart Open where he was the defending champion, Fritz recorded his 350th win over Martin Landaluce.

 Sponsorships

 Starting in early 2024, Fritz wears Hugo Boss clothing on court- before this he had a clothing sponsorship with Nike.
 He uses ASICS Gel-Resolution tennis shoes and a pro stock Head Radical MP tennis racquet.

 Fritz has other miscellaneous partnerships with various companies such as Motorola, sleep accessory brand Eight Sleep, La Roche Posay, and perhaps most famously, he has a deal with Chipotle Mexican Grill.